Online shopping on Cyber Monday was the biggest online shopping day in history with sales of $3.45 billion, up 12.5% over last year.

 - Provide compelling offers.
 Ensure your holiday sales offers are competitive throughout the holiday season so affiliates are compelled to promote them.
 Shoppers are price-aware and may be holding out until later in the holiday season to get the best deals.
 It’s a competitive market so you can’t let up for an instant.

 - Offer incentives.
-Incent affiliate partners by offering bonuses for hitting sales thresholds.
+Incentivize your affiliate partners by offering bonuses for hitting sales thresholds.
 This can help to cut through the holiday clutter and inspire affiliates to promote your holiday offers throughout the season.

 - Feature the right products.
 One of the most important decisions you can make for your holiday affiliate campaign is selecting the right products.
 Affiliates are always interested in hearing about best-selling products that convert at the highest rates.
 And as holiday shipping deadlines approach, consider promoting products that can be shipped to arrive by Christmas and gift cards that can be delivered electronically.

 - Select the right partners.
 Traditionally, many affiliate programs were focused on coupon and loyalty sites.
 As the industry has evolved, content bloggers have taken a more prominent role in many programs.
-Innovative marketers are expanding the definition of affiliates to include Performance Partnerships™ such as app-to-app marketing platforms, influencer marketing, and business development partnerships.
+Innovative marketers are expanding the definition of affiliates to include Performance Partnerships® such as app-to-app partnerships, technology platforms, influencer marketing, and brand-to-brand partnerships.